Winter storm challenges U.S. East Coast energy complex

 The extreme cold has stoked fears that a significant disruption could lead to a heating oil shortage, as inventories of distillate products, including heating oil, in the New England and Mid-Atlantic regions are at their lowest levels for this time of year since 2015.
 A number of tankers carrying diesel and heating oil from Europe are bound for the United States to address supply worries.

-The U.S. Coast Guard in the key ports of Boston, New York Harbor and Philadelphia have deployed ice-breaking ships to help keep trade traffic moving, but delays were expected.
+The U.S. Coast Guard in the key ports of Boston, the New York Harbor and Philadelphia have deployed ice-breaking ships to help keep trade traffic moving, but delays are expected.

-Gasoline and diesel futures have climbed above five-year highs for this time of year, boosting key refining margins to a five-year high for this time of year.
+Gasoline and diesel futures have climbed above five-year highs for this time of year, boosting key refining margins to a five-year high.

-”I think we’ll see a big bang and price response but I don’t expect the impact and price response to be as long lasting as what you saw during Hurricane Harvey,” said John Auers, executive vice president at consultancy Turner, Mason & Co in Dallas.
+“I think we’ll see a big bang and price response but I don’t expect the impact and price response to be as long lasting as what you saw during Hurricane Harvey.
+Markets tend to over react,” said John Auers, executive vice president at consultancy Turner, Mason & Co. in Dallas.

 Refiners along the U.S. East Coast were bracing for difficulties in the next few days.
 So far, the five refineries along the East Coast are dealing with frozen pipes and other challenges, but have not experienced any significant outages, according to sources at the plants.